 Dear Pat and Brad:

 This column was co-written by Pat Keegan and Brad Thiessen of Collaborative Efficiency.
-For more information on home cooling options, go to the April 2021 More Information Page.
+For more information about ways to save energy outdoors, go to the May 2021 more information page.

 (4) See two opposing arguments for gas vs charcoal at https://www.wired.com/2013/07/charcoal-grilling-is-objectively-scientifically-better-than-gas-2/ and https://www.wired.com/2013/07/gas-grilling-is-objectively-scientifically-better-than-charcoal/

 Cooking all the courses on the grill eliminates the need to turn on the kitchen stove.
 Source: creative commons, Flickr.com